Tuesday, February 25, 2014

 September 22, 2013

 Underway with my Clydesdale horse Reba and dog Jill, a Blue Healer & Rat Terrier mix.
 Late in the day, we were parked in the ditch, and while giving Reba a bucket of water, I felt worried because we had no place to rest for the night.
-The road to this first day had been long, I had left behind much of what the world said I could not live without, and it had left me a little jaded.
-Like the barbwire that hemmed me on the road, my faith was hemmed in doubt.
-I nearly felt a fool when, in the midst of my worrying, a young lady named Renee stopped to ask if I was alright.
+The road to this first day had been long.
+This would be my second attempt going out on a limb to inspire my people, that they might take action to save rural and small town America.
+And although I shouldn't have, I was feeling kind of like I was out on a fools errand.
+Then, in the midst of my worrying, a young lady named Renee stopped to ask if I was alright.
 Without hesitation, Renee pointed across the way to where her husband Ben worked in a farmyard.
 Renee told me to go and speak with Ben, and he would put me up for the night.
 Photo on right shows my campsite (click on photos to enlarge).

 DAY 2: